 - Visit CyHire for the most updated list of employers that will be in attendance.

 - View or print a spreadsheet listing the employers that will be in attendance.
-We'll post it here a couple weeks before the fair.

 - Highlight the companies you would like to connect with, and conduct further research on each organization.

 - View a map of the fair to locate the employers you'd like to visit.
 We'll share it here the week of the fair.

 - Plan what you're going to wear ahead of time.

 - Dress in business casual attire.
 (Dress slacks/pants, dress shirt or blouse, blazer or cardigan)

 - Arrive well-groomed, and avoid any distracting accessories and/or makeup.

 - Practice your elevator speech before the fair.
 Your speech should include your name, major, year in school and what positions you are seeking.